 Jim is at a Las Vegas bar when he throws a beer bottle into a group of people hogging the jukebox.
 The beer bottle hits Sam on the head.

 In this case, the Clark County D.A. might argue that Jim committed a Las Vegas battery crime on Sam because Jim's intentional action of throwing the can harmed Sam.
-The fact Jim didn't intend to hit Sam in particular may not help Jim's case.
+The fact Jim did not intend to hit Sam in particular may not help Jim's case.
 That Jim purposefully acted in a way that was likely to physically hurt someone may be sufficient to prove battery.

 Another difference between assault and battery under Nevada law has to do with the level of awareness required by the alleged victim.
 If you are charged with assault, the prosecution has to prove that the victim was aware he/she was being assaulted at the time.
 For example,

 Jim finds Sam in a Summerlin bar sleeping at the counter.
 To impress his friends, Jim pretends to whip Sam with a belt, missing Sam's body by barely an inch.
 Sam remains asleep.